This webpage details the role of the Nominating Committee (NC) and the details for how and when the associated tasks and roles should be carried out.

 The mandate of the Nominating Committee is to generate the list of candidates for the ISB Executive Committee election.
 This may involve nominating suitable candidates and inviting them to run for election if the number of self-nominated candidates is less that the number of available posts, or reducing the number of candidates requesting to run where there is an over-subscription.

-The goal of the nominating committee is to propose a diverse pool of candidates considering, but not limited to, the following contributing factors: career stage, geographical location, gender, institutional affiliations, and scientific/research background (i.e. expertise).
-This will eventually help ISB to continue working to achieve diversity in the composition of the EC.
+The goal of the nominating committee is to propose a diverse pool of candidates while considering (but not exclusively) the following contributing factors: career stage, geographical location, gender, institutional affiliations, and scientific/research background (i.e. expertise).
+This will eventually help the ISB to continue working to achieve diversity in the composition of the EC.
 Here are some helpful definitions:

-- Geographic location & Institutional Affiliation: Ideally, candidates should come from a collection of different parts of the world and institutions.
+- Geographic location & institutional affiliation: Ideally, candidates should come from across the world and diverse institutions.